FtuoilXelrash/rDailyServerRestarts/README.txt

   to all players.
 Shows when the next restart is scheduled.

 rdsr.now
-  Schedules an immediate restart in 10 seconds.
+  Schedules an immediate admin-initiated restart in 5 minutes with "ADMIN INITIATED" notification to all players.

 rdsr.schedule [seconds]
   Schedules a restart in X seconds (minimum 900 seconds / 15 minutes).
 If no